 Reflexology is a deeply relaxing treatment, which can help to decrease stress and improve your overall wellbeing.

-What to expect from having a reflexology treatment
+What to expect from having a Foot Reflexology treatment

 Your first visit will be a little longer in time due to the need to do a full consultation; this can vary between 1½ and 2 hours – depending on how long we talk 😊